 5.2.2.
 Reset a Single Physical Counter to Zero

-If it is necessary to reset a physical counter to zero (before the associated entrance is opened, for example), this can be achieved in either of two ways:
+If it is necessary to reset a physical counter to zero, this can be achieved in either of two ways:

 - 1. Right-click on the physical counter icon - 2.
 Select 'Reset'